Find Cash Home Buyers in Austin for a Fast, Simple Sale

 Texas requires a disclosure notice.
 One of two forms must be submitted before or on the same day the purchase contract goes into effect: either the form approved by the Texas Real Estate Commission (TREC) or one from the Texas Association of Realtors, which is available to members of the organization.

 Special Texas disclosures include an Oak Wilt clause regarding any diseased trees on the property.
-Note: under Texas Property Code section 5.008, some properties are exempt: ex., inherited and foreclosed properties.
+However, under Texas Property Code section 5.008, some properties are exempt, such as inherited and foreclosed properties.

-Speed says there may be additional municipal disclosures required, based on location such as tax jurisdiction.
-And if the seller has made any modifications to the home’s footprint, a T-47 affidavit must be provided.
+Speed says additional municipal disclosures, such as tax jurisdiction, may be required based on location.
+If the seller has made any modifications to the home’s footprint, a T-47 affidavit must be provided.

 In addition to state-required disclosures, Hoeke discloses to sellers that he is a licensed Realtor®.